 Welcome to the Leijun Li group in Department of Chemical and Materials Engineering at the University of Alberta!
 Our group conducts award-winning research in physical metallurgy, welding metallurgy, and additive manufacturing of alloys.

-Latest Paper: We recently published a paper "Dissolution of Nb(C,N) and (Ti,V)N in the Coarse-Grained Heat-Affected Zone of Electric Resistance Welded X65 Line Pipe" in Metallurgical and Materials Transactions A. A link for free share is here, and the title page is shown on the right.
+Our Latest Paper: We recently published a paper "Dissolution of Nb(C,N) and (Ti,V)N in the Coarse-Grained Heat-Affected Zone of Electric Resistance Welded X65 Line Pipe" in Metallurgical and Materials Transactions A. A link for free share and the title page are shown on the right.
 We found the differences in dissolution behavior of carbides and nitrides during rapid welding thermal cycles.
-Nitrides were much more stabler and slower to dissolve, and they might have prevented severe austenite grain growth; carbides, on the other hand, were readily dissolvable, and dissolved carbon and alloying elements in austenite might have enhanced the quench-type solid-state transformations for bainite, for example.
+Cuboidal nitrides were much more stabler and slower to dissolve, and they might have prevented severe austenite grain growth; spherical carbides, on the other hand, were readily dissolvable, and dissolved carbon and alloying elements in austenite might have enhanced the quench-type solid-state transformations for bainite, for example.